cmcbride/check_utils/README.md

 CHECK_UTILS
 ===========
 Simple C utilites that assist in safer code development.
+The idea is to create simple drop in replacements for standard routines for primary use in simple C coding (i.e. scientific codes).

 USAGE